cbaggers/cbaggers.github.com/_posts/2011-08-25-Implement-slice-in-a-custom-Python-object.md

-<a href="http://docs.python.org/release/2.3/whatsnew/section-slices.html">Read all about it here!</a> (this doco is a little old, but communicates the principles well)
+[Read all about it here!](http://docs.python.org/release/2.3/whatsnew/section-slices.html) (this doco is a little old, but communicates the principles well)